kristoferssolo/LU-DF-Typst-Template/README.md

 # solo-lu-df

-A Typst template to write qualification papers, bachelor’s theses, and master’s theses for Latvijas Universitāte (Faculty of Science and Technology).
+A Typst template to write qualification papers, bachelor’s theses, and master’s theses for Latvijas Universitāte (Faculty of Exact Sciences, Computer Science).
 The package provides university-compliant layout rules, helpers for title/abstract/attachments, and a ready-to-edit example.